 RUTGER CEBALLOS - Undergraduate Tutor

-MAX CHEN - Undergraduate Tutor (studying abroad!)
+MAX CHEN - Undergraduate Tutor

 Max is currently an undergraduate pursuing a degree in English.
 With an estimated 25+ writing assignments of his own every quarter, Max has seen his fair share of action in writing.
 He enjoys describing thoughts and emotions with lavish words but dislikes insipid or too-practical essays.
-Believing that writing can give one space and time to reflect upon life and be empathetic, Max finds great joy in helping others with their various genres of writings as well, with brainstorming and organizing as his favorite steps.
+Believing that writing can give one space and time to reflect upon life and be empathetic, Max finds great joy in helping others with their various genres of writing as well, with brainstorming and organizing as his favorite steps.
 In his free time, and when not possessed by cynicism and sarcasm, Max is quite fun to hang out with.
 He likes to watch movies (so long as they're not chick flicks), listen to rock and classical music, and play tons of StarCraft 2.
 Max finds great pleasure in hoarding books and not letting anyone touch them.
 He also plays soccer and avidly follows the British Premiere League.

 ERIC CHEUK - Undergraduate Tutor

-When he's not saving the world from apocalyptic evil, Eric assumes the role of an over-caffeinated sophomore pursuing a major in English Language & Literature.
+When he's not saving the world from apocalyptic evil, Eric assumes the role of an over-caffeinated junior pursuing a major in English Language & Literature.
 His academic interests include literary theory, textual analysis, and Not Doing Mathematics.
 Most of his experience as a writer of academic papers has taken place in the Humanities and Social Sciences, but he is willing to venture out into unfamiliar intellectual territory.
 As a person who likes to float 'crazy idea' boats into the deceptively halcyon sea that is the college classroom, he enjoys helping writers brainstorm ideas and pull them together into coherent arguments.
 He finds equally satisfying the process of refining papers.
 What little time Eric has to spare outside of school is usually spent at used bookstores, hunting for musty and thematically intriguing ways in which to empty out his wallet and unbalance his already-full bookshelves.

 YITING CHU - Graduate Tutor

-MATT DAVIDSON - Graduate Tutor
+MATT DAVIDSON - OWRC Assistant Director & Graduate Tutor

 ALLIE DRAPER - Undergraduate Tutor, English Language Learner Support Committee Chair

-JEEVON DURKEE - Undergraduate Tutor
+BERNARD ELLOUK - Undergraduate Tutor

-COLIN GORENSTEIN - Undergraduate Tutor
+SHANNON FOSS - Undergraduate Tutor

-JENNY HALPIN - Director
+JENNY HALPIN - OWRC Director

 Jenny has been the Director of the OWRC since 2009.
 In addition to being full-time UW staff, she is a PhD Candidate in English Language and Rhetoric (though officially on leave from grad school at the moment, working on her dissertation, which explores developing programs to better support English Language Learners).
 She has many years of experience as both a tutor and a teacher of writing, having worked for the English Department Writing Center, the CLUE Writing Center, and the OWRC itself and having taught writing courses both in UW's Expository Writing Program and at Seattle University.
 Jenny is delighted to help the OWRC grow and expand both its traditional one-to-one mentorship of writers and its new programs for multilingual students, graduate students, and faculty.
+In her 'spare time' she is an avid and adventurous home cook and laissez-faire gardener.

-MANDY HOBMEIER - Graduate Tutor
+MANDY HOBMEIER - Graduate Tutor (on leave until Winter 2014)

 Mandy received her MA in Writing, Rhetoric, and Discourse in 2010 from DePaul University and is currently pursuing her PhD in English Language and Rhetoric and serving as an Assistant Director for the Expository Writing Program at UW.
 She has worked in a variety of contexts as a professional writer and educator, ranging from grant writing to adult literacy tutorship to International Secondary English as a Foreign Language teaching, but her main professional focus is in teaching Composition and Rhetoric and researching issues relevant to English Language Learner populations.
 She is continuously fascinated by writing pedagogies and processes and is dedicated to helping students grow as writers, readers, and thinkers both in and out of the academic context.
 She enjoys working with both undergraduate and graduate students from all disciplines and is especially qualified to work with students on expository and genre-specific writing of all kinds.
 In her free time, Mandy tries to travel as much as possible and spends her summers teaching English in Switzerland at an International High School.